Ember Learning Trust

 2. To do this - with the many changes taking place in education - we need to build strong partnerships and make our school improvement planning more sustainable.

 3. We believe that to meet the needs of our community, we can achieve more through formal education partnerships, than we will be able to by working alone.

-4. Joining the Ember Learning Trust would
+4. Joining the Ember Learning Trust has enabled us to

 - establish a formal partnership and allow us to work with other co-operative schools;

 - underpin the values of the school, which are in line with universal co-operative values;

 - help us to deliver our school’s vision and aims.

 5. Having joined Ember Learning Trust we benefit from the Vision and Values of the Trust as set out below: